AI is the difference-maker

 Real-time captioning is a positive step towards accessibility and success for all in the higher education setting, particularly those who are deaf and hard of hearing.
 Providing full access to all course content and communication that takes place in the classroom allows students to participate in real-time and be fully engaged in a way that was previously not possible.

-Aside from those with a hearing impairment, real-time captioning also benefits individuals who understand written language better than spoken.
+Aside from those who are hard of hearing, real-time captioning also benefits individuals who understand written language better than spoken.
 Individuals with autism, dyslexia, as well as those who are not native speakers of the language of instruction all gain from having access to a text-based version of classroom lectures.

-From an institutional standpoint, providing real-time captions allows organizations to comply with the ADA as well as FCC regulations, both of which require all video content to be made fully accessible.
+From an institutional standpoint, providing real-time captions allows organizations to adhere to the ADA as well as FCC regulations, both of which require all video content to be made fully accessible.